ArcBlock/forge-docs/src/reference/txs/account/account_migrate/index.md

   - 'account_migrate'
 ---

-## What is AccountMigrateTx

-Migrage an existing account to a new account.

-## Why AccountMigrateTx

-**AccountMigrateTx** helps you switch your old wallet to a newly generated wallet, when your old wallet's secret key is potentially exposed (e.g. you lost the paper that has printed secret key).

-## Result of AccountMigrateTx
+**`AccountMigrateTx`** is used to migrate the contents of an existing wallet to a new wallet.
+This can be done for many reasons, including security (e.g., your wallet's secret key has been exposed).

-After this transaction is executed, all your previous assets and token balance in the old wallet will be carried over to the new wallet.
-Meanwhile, your old account will be sealed and all reference to the old address will be redirected to the new address.
+After this transaction executes, all of your assets and tokens in your former wallet will have been carried over to your new wallet.
+Your old wallet will be sealed, and all references to your old wallet's address will be redirected to the address of your new wallet.

-## Code Sample: AccountMigrateTx
+## Sample Code

+The following shows how to use AccountMigrateTx in Protocol Buffers.

 ```protobuf
 message AccountMigrateTx {